pankajmalik3007/Performance_Management_System_Using_Asp.net/README.md

 ### Key Features

 - **User Management:** CRUD operations for managing user details.
-- **Clock-In/Out:** Track user attendance with clock-in and clock-out functionality.
+- **Clock-In/Out:** Employees can seamlessly record their attendance by using clock-in and clock-out features.Timestamps for clock-in and clock-out events are stored in the database.
-- **Break Management:** Record and manage breaks during working hours.
+- **Break Management:** The system includes break tracking functionality to monitor and manage breaks effectively.Break-related data is recorded for reporting and analysis purposes.
-- **Authorization and Authentication:** Secure access with JWT Bearer token authentication.
+- **Authorization and Authentication:** JWT Bearer Authentication is implemented to ensure secure and stateless authentication.Role-based authorization is used to control access to different parts of the system.
 - **Efficient Data Management:** Backend architecture for optimal handling of attendance data.
-- **Error Handling:** Robust error handling for a smooth user experience.
+- **Error Handling:** Comprehensive error handling is implemented to ensure a smooth user experience.Meaningful error messages and status codes are returned to clients, aiding in debugging and issue resolution.
+- **Role-Based Authentication for Manual Request Approval && Leave Request Approval:**
+  The system employs role-based authentication for manual request approval.
+Authorized personnel with specific roles have the ability to approve or reject manual attendance requests.
+  Similar to manual requests, leave requests are processed through role-based authentication.
+Designated roles are responsible for approving or rejecting leave requests submitted by employees.

 ## Technologies Used